wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 </pre>

 <h3>Change the parameter</h3>
 The reason to encourage highly parameterized design is to allow the simple measurements when we only want to change select parameter for some values.
-Below is the example need to encluded in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) to change the NMOS width and run the transicent analysis.
+Below is the example need to included in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) to change the NMOS width and run the transicent analysis.
 <pre>
 foreach w_n from {300n,600n,900n,1200n,1500n,1800n}
 {